Processing conferences in SDKs

 This GitHub demo provides the following features: calls, conferences, simulcast (SDK v4.5 and above), including managing inbonund media quality with Simulcast (SDK v4.5 and above); call transfers, DMTF sending, screen sharing, and working with Voximplant.Hardware.

-Creating an audio conference in SDKs
+Creating an voice conference in SDKs

-Before you start implementing audio conferences, you need to create your application, import our SDK, connect to Voximplant and login with your user.
+Before you start implementing voice conferences, you need to create your application, import our SDK, connect to Voximplant and login with your user.
 See the SDK quick start guide to learn how to do this.

 After you start a conference in your mobile or web application, you receive this call in the platform.
 Create a proper routing rule to match the destination in the first parameter of the callConference method in your SDK.